shruti-mahajan/shruti-mahajan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Second year MS in CS student at [Worcester Polytechnic Institute](https://www.wpi.edu/)
+I am a PhD in CS student at [Worcester Polytechnic Institute](https://www.wpi.edu/)

-My interests are Artificial Intelligence, Human-Computer Interaction (HCI), and Natural Language Processing.
+My interests are Human-Computer Interaction (HCI), specifically Human-AI Interaction and Natural Language Processing.
-I am passionate about applications of AI for education and studying Human AI mental models and interactions.
+I am passionate about applications of AI in education, accesibility and natural language understanding studying Human AI mental models and interactions.

 Other interdisciplinary areas of interest to me are AI agents understanding and collaboratively composing stories.

-I aspire to pursue a Ph.D. in Computer Science.